Jodhpur Travel Blog

 To begin with disasters, I waited at the wrong station until 5 minutes to departure.
 Upon suspicion, I ran to the display board only to see that the platform displayed on the website was wrong.
 Then I hurriedly crossed platforms through the staircase and finally on the second horn, I climbed onto my train with 2 backpacks.

-The journey in itself wasn’t dull due to my compartment filled with people of different experiences and different age groups.
+The journey form offbeat things to do in Jodhpur in itself wasn’t dull due to my compartment filled with people of different experiences and different age groups.
 One of them was a student going to Pali, another just kept mentioning his love story and how remarkable it sounded to me.
 Then I clicked their photos at train crossings.
 I was really comforting to see them share their moments and experiences and they also shared their food – Mawa Kachori and Puri Sabzi.
 This introduction made me accustomed and ready in writing Jodhpur travel blog as a solo traveller.

 I also got Kadhi Pakoda and Pyaaz Kachori from Merta Junction which was really delicious.